 Purpose of ENGL 4986

-The Writing Internship Course, English 4986, enables both English Literature majors and Writing-Intensive majors to earn three hours of academic credit (“S” or “U”) for "real-world” writing experience.
+The Writing Internship Course, English 4986, enables both English Literature majors and minors and Writing-Intensive majors and minors to earn three hours of academic credit (“S” or “U”) for "real-world” writing experience.
 Such internships may be paid or unpaid.

 Benefits of ENGL 4986

 How to Set Up an ENGL 4986 Internship

 Students interested in setting up an internship should consult the following Checklist, which outlines the process step-by-step.

 Requirements for ENGL 4986 Credit

 To achieve 3 hours of S/U credit for English 4986, student interns must

 - Fill out an Internship Contract and a Waiver Form and submit the completed forms to Coughlin 335 to get an enrollment permission number.